A new collaboration has been forged with the Urban Salmon Project - Founder and Outdoor Storyteller Fernando Lessa.

 The organizations in this section provide opportunities for youth in B.C. and across the nation to engage communities toward achievement of conservation goals.
-Working in groups or individually, students can launch their own action/passion projects toward our contest themes or participate in educating the public on an environmental issue through our Community Innovation Contest.
-This includes both our “general” Contest and our wild salmon priority contest (see the Contest section of the website).
+Working in groups or individually, students can launch their own action/passion projects toward our contest themes or participate in educating the public on an environmental issue through our Innovation Contest.

 The Wilderness Committee works to protect Canada’s remaining biodiversity through strategic research and grassroots public education that is grounded in principles of human rights and social justice.

 Sierra Club BC’s main goal is to inspire generations to defend nature and confront climate change, so that families, communities and the natural world can prosper together

 Surfrider Foundation Vancouver is a 100% volunteer-run registered Canadian charity dedicated to the protection and enjoyment of waves, oceans and beaches.

 The Environmental Youth Alliance works to engage and empower youth to create meaningful, positive action for the community and environmental health.

 Raincoast is a not-for-profit research and public education organization that relies on the support of donors, sponsors, and volunteers.
 Comprised of a research-driven team of conservationists and scientists, the organization aims to protect the lands, waters and wildlife of coastal British Columbia.